cypress-io/cypress-documentation/content/guides/core-concepts/writing-and-organizing-tests.md

 Test isolation is the practice of resetting the state _before_ each test.

-Cleaning up state ensures the operations of one test does not affect another test downstream.
-When writing tests, the goal for the test is reliably pass when ran standalone or in a randomized order.
-If you have set up your tests in a way that requires the state of a previous test, this could potentially break your tests.
+Cleaning up state ensures that the operation of one test does not affect another test later on.
+The goal for each test should be to reliably pass whether run in isolation or consecutively with other tests.
+Having tests that depend on the state of an earlier test can potentially cause nondeterministic test failures.

 Cypress supports two modes of test isolation, `default` and `strict`.